SAXS#

 import maicos

 The water system consists of 510 water molecules in the liquid state.
-The molecules are placed in a periodic cubic cell with an extension of \(25 \times 25 \times 25\,\textrm{Å}^3\).
+The molecules are placed in a periodic cubic cell with an extent of \(25 \times 25 \times 25\,\textrm{Å}^3\).

 Load Simulation Data#

-Create a MDAnalysis.core.universe.Universe and define a group containing only the oxygen atoms, and a group containing only the hydrogen atoms:
+Create a MDAnalysis.core.universe.Universe and define a group containing only the oxygen atoms and a group containing only the hydrogen atoms:

-u = mda.Universe('water.tpr', 'water.trr')
+u = mda.Universe("water.tpr", "water.trr")

-group_O = u.select_atoms('type O*')
+group_O = u.select_atoms("type O*")

-group_H = u.select_atoms('type H*')
+group_H = u.select_atoms("type H*")

 Extract small angle x-ray scattering (SAXS) intensities#